What is a Domain Name – etiennelawyers.com

 - showing how much you have spent on advertising

 - promoting your business with the featured name

 - showing that consumers recognise you with the featured name, and if available

-- media reference to tour association with the featured name
+- media references associated with the featured name

 Benefits of having a Registered Trademark To Protect Your Domain Name